arnaufp/Leaflet.GeoJSON.Alloy/README.md

 # Leaflet.GeoJSON.Alloy
 A [Leaflet](https://leafletjs.com/) plugin to fetch and visualise layers from Alloy, [Yotta](https://weareyotta.com/)'s Asset Management System, in GeoJson format.
-It is essentially an extesion of L.GeoJSON.
+It is essentially an extension of L.GeoJSON.

 ## Demo
 [Check the demo!](https://arnaufp.github.io/Leaflet.GeoJSON.Alloy/demo/)